Valley veteran asks for help to find thieves who stole $5000 generator from his food truck

 Fresno Police say it happened last Thursday between 1 a.m. and 7 a.m.

-But Lamb believes his neighbor's surveillance camera pinpoints the suspects leaving in an SUV at around 4 that morning - a vehicle he is certain belongs to the crooks.
+But Lamb believes his neighbor's surveillance camera pinpoints the suspects leaving in an SUV at around 4 am a vehicle he is certain belongs to the crooks.

 Lamb says while his food truck is his hobby, it is also his business, which helps support his wife and two kids.